i-love-flamingo/dingo/Readme.md

 `In` allows us to bind in a scope, making the created instances scoped in a certain way.

-Currently Dingo only allows to bind to `dingo.Singleton` and `dingo.ChildSingleton`.
+Currently, Dingo only allows to bind to `dingo.Singleton` and `dingo.ChildSingleton`.

 ```go
 injector.Bind(new(Something)).In(dingo.Singleton).To(MyType{})